-The absorption band detected at approximately 2360 cm-1 corresponds to the C-O bending of physisorbed carbon dioxide (CO2) molecules present in the air [23].
-The peaks observed at the wavenumbers of 1624 and 1386 cm-1 can respectively attributed to the remaining sp carbon and tertiary C-OH groups.
-According to references, the stretching modes of inorganic metallic bond are usually detected in the range from 400 to 800 cm-1 [24].
+The absorption band detected at approximately 2360 cm-1 corresponds to the C-O bending of physisorbed carbon dioxide (CO2) molecules in the air [23].
+The peaks observed at the 1624 and

+1386 cm-1 wavenumbers can be attributed to the remaining sp carbon and tertiary C-OH groups.
+According to references, the stretching modes of inorganic metallic bonds are usually detected in the range from 400 to 800 cm-1 [24].
 As a result, the broad characteristic peak situated at about 605 cm-1 is pertinent to the stretching vibrations of Ti-O bonds [25].
 Moreover, the pronounced peak seen at the wavenumber of 466 cm-1 is relevant to the Zn-O bond [26-28].
 The peaks found in the FTIR spectrum of the TiO2-ZnO nanocomposite calcinated at 1 h corroborate the successful synthesis of the nanocomposite.

-Raising the calcination time from 1 to 1.5 h has led to no effect on the FTIR spectrum of the TiO2-ZnO nanocomposite (Figure 2b).
-Accordingly, the absorption band of O-H bond in H2O molecules, the peak corresponding the physisorbed CO2 molecules, and the absorption bands assigned to the residual sp carbon and tertiary C-OH groups can easily be detected.
+Raising the calcination time from 1 to 1.5 h does not affect the FTIR spectrum of the TiO2-ZnO nanocomposite (Figure 2b).
+Accordingly, the absorption band of the O-H bond in H2O molecules, the peak corresponding to the physisorbed CO2 molecules, and the absorption bands assigned to the residual sp carbon and tertiary C-OH groups can easily be detected.
 Moreover, the characteristic peaks pertinent to the Ti-O and Zn-O bonds can be observed.

 Figure 2c illustrates the FTIR spectrum of the TiO2-ZnO nanocomposite prepared at the time of 2 h, which is taken in the range approximately from 500 to 3750 cm-1.
 Obviously, the peak pertinent to the O-H bond in H2O molecules is observed.
 Moreover, the peak demonstrating physisorbed CO2 molecules, the peak showing the residual sp carbon, and the peak related to the tertiary C-OH groups can be seen.
-The peaks of Ti-O and Zn-O bonds are detectable for the TiO2-ZnO nanocomposite calcinated at the time of 2 h, implying the successful fabrication of the sample.
+Ti-O and Zn-O bond peaks are detectable for the TiO2-ZnO nanocomposite calcinated at 2 h, implying the successful fabrication of the sample.

 The increment in the calcination times of the $TiO_2$ -ZnO nanocomposites from 2 to 2.5 h and also from 2.5 to 3 h has inconsiderably influenced the FTIR spectra of the samples (Figures 2d, e).
-Analogous to other $TiO_2$ -ZnO nanocomposites, the well-defined peaks of Ti-O bonds found at 605 cm-1 and the peak of Zn-O observed at 466 cm-1 can also be seen for the nanocomposites synthesized at the times of 2.5 and 3 h.
-As the FTIR spectra of the nanocomposites disclosed, increasing the calcination time had negligible effect on their spectra.
-And, similar FTIR spectra were shown by all the samples.
+Analogous to other $TiO_2$ -ZnO nanocomposites, the well-defined peaks of Ti-O bonds found at 605 cm-1 and the peak of Zn-O observed at 466 cm-1 can also be seen for the nanocomposites synthesised at the times of 2.5 and 3 h.
+As the FTIR spectra of the nanocomposites disclosed, increasing the calcination time had a negligible effect on their spectra.
+Also, similar FTIR spectra were shown in all the samples.